Maintaining continuity of maternity support during COVID-19: position statement

 We believe it is critical to maintain a client-centred care approach that takes into consideration the unique needs of women experiencing disadvantage and complex care needs.
 Therefore, we believe extenuating circumstances and the individual needs of vulnerable clients must be taken into consideration and their doulas allowed to accompany them (and partner, if applicable).

-Additional protocols – We have implemented stringent new protocols, in line with government advice.
-This includes but is not limited to all staff working from home until further notice; additional screening of all clients before appointments or allocating a new doula; required reporting and self-isolation for any staff member or doula if they meet the risk criteria, and prohibition of any meetings with clients, staff or other volunteers if they meet the risk criteria.
+We have implemented Covid-Safe protocols, in line with government advice.
+This includes but is not limited to all staff working from home until further notice; screening of all clients before appointments or allocating a new doula; required reporting and self-isolation for any staff member or doula if they meet the risk criteria (have symptoms of COVID-19, have come into contact with someone with COVID-19, or are being tested for COVID-19), and prohibition of any meetings with clients, staff or other volunteers if they meet the risk criteria.

 We always aim to have back-up doulas available to support clients in the case of unforeseen circumstances arising or requiring additional support needs.
 We are continuing to do this to mitigate the risk of doulas being unable to support clients.

 This service is possible thanks to the tireless commitment of our volunteer doulas.
-This unprecedented situation is putting increased burden on everyone and we are aware that this may impact doula’s availability as they juggle other competing demands, including work, and family responsibilities.
+This unprecedented situation is putting increased burden on everyone and we are aware that this may impact doulas' availability as they juggle other competing demands, including work, and family responsibilities.
 This may mean a temporary reduction in the number of new clients we can match with a doula.
-Whilst this is not yet the case, we are closely observing the situation and are exploring other ways we can maintain connection with clients and share resources.

-Extended postnatal support – As per our pregnancy and birth doula support, extended postnatal support is still available face-to-face if the client and doula are comfortable doing so, and risk screening is negative and social distancing procedures are in place.
+As per our pregnancy and birth doula support, extended postnatal support is still available face-to-face if the client and doula are comfortable doing so, and risk screening is negative and social distancing procedures are in place.
 It can also be delivered online or by phone.
-We envisage that there will an increased demand for extended postnatal support in the coming months after social distancing measures are relaxed, as a result of reduced social contact and support available to women from multiple services during this time.
+We envisage that there will an increased demand for extended postnatal support in the coming months, as a result of reduced social contact and support available to women from multiple services during this time.
 As always, we are continuing to recruit and train new doulas and raise revenue to ensure we have ample resources to meet client demand.

-Training and induction – We have already transitioned our new doula induction course to an online setting and have inducted eleven new volunteer doulas in the last week.
-Our 18-week bicultural doula training is under way and we have already transitioned to an online learning environment.
+For the time being, we have transitioned our bicultural and new doula induction course to an online setting.
 This has meant reorganising some content, so the more ‘hands-on’ training can be carried out at a later date once we are no longer enforcing social distancing measures.

-We understand the need for 'physical distancing', but are working hard to ensure it doesn't come at the expense of social connection.
+We fully understand the need for physical distancing, but are working hard to ensure it doesn't come at the expense of social connection.
 We welcome the opportunity to work with you to ensure continuity of support for women experiencing disadvantage during this difficult time.

 If you have any questions, please contact us.